12 Adjustment

 Exercise 12.1

 Consider again the FARS data on the number of crashes each year.
-The raw data are plotted in Figure 12.3.
+The raw data are plotted in Figure fig-fars-by-year.
 (Hover over the link to see the graph.)
 But presumably, the total number of crashes is related to the “amount of driving” in that year.

 A. Here’s a graph of accidents per vehicle mile over the years.